dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 ## Run the test code

 We can run a quick test on this `test.js`, further by saving the result to a file to inspect.
-Try the following with Copilot for CLI:
+Try the following with Copilot in the CLI:
 ```
 ?? run ./backend/geolocation/test.js and save result into ./backend/geolocation/test_result.json
 ```